 Authenticity is E-V-E-R-Y-T-H-I-N-G.

 Authenticity was a common theme throughout every session at Social Media Week and a good reminder of what we already know but can easily forget.
-With algorithms and social platforms changing every five minutes, ads getting called out for being too P.C. or not P.C. enough, and influencers telling the world that they paid their way into college, we have so much to keep up with that it’s hard to forget what our purpose on social is in the first place.
+With algorithms and social platforms changing every five minutes, ads getting called out for being too P.C. or not P.C. enough, and influencers telling the world that they paid their way into college, we have so much to keep up with that it’s hard to remember what our purpose on social is in the first place.
 Social media gives brands a space to creatively tell stories and it’s easy to get lost in this ever-evolving space.
 But, despite the chaos, we need to remember that every influencer, every sponsorship, and every post, should be reflective of the brand and its mission, and if we stray too far away from that, growth will be limited.
 What it all comes down to: Authenticity = trust = loyalty = longevity.

 Influencer partnerships are no longer considered optional.